unsym/toolwrap/DOCUMENTATION.md

 1. Look under `./example_tools` only at `math_tools` and `media_tools` (ignoring any other subfolders).
 2. Remove any existing environments for these two groups, recreate them under `./bin/.venvs/`, then install dependencies from each group’s `requirements.txt`.
 3. Append any newly detected libraries to `requirements.txt` files.
-4. Generate or overwrite bash wrappers in `./bin`.
+4. Generate or overwrite command wrappers in `./bin`.
 5. Update `./bin/.venvs/toolwrap_envs.log` with the details.

 ---